sgsellan/sgsellan.github.io/content/posts/blender_course_scripting.md

 #### Read mesh

 Let's now import the object we want to render.
 We can do this with `bt.readMesh`.
-For example, let us assume that we have a mesh called `dog.obj` in our directory:
+For example, let us assume that we have a mesh called `dog.obj` in our directory (I am using an amazing dog mesh designed by [Josh Holinaty](https://holinaty.com)):

 <!-- ([here](images/blender-tutorial/dog.obj)'s a good one!) in our directory -->